 Eating food contaminated with pesticides can lead to a slower metabolism — and the more of these foods you have in your diet, the worse off you are.
-Canadian researchers discovered that people whose bodies show high levels of organochlorines, a type of pesticide, tend to have a slower metabolism and have a more difficult time losing weight.
+A study in Obesity Review discovered that people whose bodies show high levels of organochlorines, a type of pesticide, tend to have a slower metabolism and have a more difficult time losing weight.
 Another study in Spain found that those with the highest concentrations of these pesticides were born at a low birth rate than those without the chemical in their bloodstream.

 Greek yogurt offers many metabolism-boosting benefits thanks to its high protein concentration and probiotics.
 But when you venture into the world of traditional yogurt, you're not dishing yourself a dairy product that's well worth it.
 These alternatives have little to no protein when compared to Greek yogurt, and "If you aren't consuming enough protein to keep your muscles and cells healthy, the body ends up breaking down muscle to access the nutrients it needs—and this spells trouble.
 Less muscle mass means a slower metabolism, which over time, can cause weight gain," explains Alissa Rumsey, RD and former spokesperson for the Academy of Nutrition and Dietetics.

 Drinks like fruit juice put a major damper on your diet.
 Just one glass of the classic no-pulp OJ in the morning serves you a whopping 22 grams of sugar, and a bowl of sweetened cereal can set you back more than 20 grams of sugar per bowl.
 When you consume such high quantities of the sweet stuff, your levels of blood glucose soar into the stratosphere.
 This tells your metabolism to slow down, meaning you'll burn fewer calories and add to your fat stores.